 SCREEN: Load the motor correction file.

-SCREEN: Load the: Load the frequency calibration files.
+SCREEN: Load the frequency calibration files.

-Choose the frequency range for the spectra to be computed by Fourier transforming the interferograms of all pixels [1].
+Set the frequency range for the spectra to be computed by Fourier transforming the interferograms of all pixels [1].

 SCREEN: The frequency range for the spectra is being chosen.

-Among the available apodization functions for windowing the measured interferogram, select the function offering a good trade-off between spectral broadening and artifact reductio, such as the Happ-Genzel window [1].
+S Apply the apodization function which offers a good trade-off between spectral broadening and artifact reduction, such as the Happ-Genzel window [1].
 Then generate the spectral hypercube and save it in complex values [2].

 SCREEN: The Happ-Genzel Hamming apodization function is being selected.